fanpei91/torsniff/README.md

 ## Installation

 Just download torsniff from [releases](https://github.com/fanpei91/torsniff/releases) directly.
-If you want to install from compiling source code, you figure out the way by yourslef. :)
+If you want to install from compiling source code, you figure out the way by yourself. :)

 ## Usage